chriscamacho/Jgles2/readme.md

 So is it ready to rock and roll ?
 ---------------------------------

-...well close(ish) at the moment the test class shows a single triangle rotating and moving in a 3d view and exits when the escape key is pressed there is mouse handling too as well as support for window resizing
+...well very close!
+At the moment the demo show swapping between fullscreen and windowed mode on the fly.
+Texture from png's, shaders and even render to texture in addition the demo moves the view depending on mouse position / button press.
+There are over 100 GLES functions wrapped as lightly as possible

 Porting - you can help